 Myth 1: Super is an asset class

 Superannuation performance is the subject of lots of media stories at the start of each financial year.
-No doubt, this helps to explain why some people have come to believe that super is an asset class (ie like shares etc) rather than the tax-advantaged savings vehicle that it actually is.
+No doubt, this helps to explain why some people have come to believe that super is an asset class (ie like shares or property etc) rather than the tax-advantaged savings vehicle that it actually is.
 Generally, you can invest in the same asset classes within super as you can outside of it.
 The difference is that earnings on your investment are taxed at a maximum rate of 15% within super and at your marginal tax rate outside of it.
-This is a big plus for the majority of people – especially those in the top tax bracket of 46.5%.
+This is a big plus for the majority of people – especially those in the top tax bracket of 47%.
 The catch is that you can’t get your hands on your super savings until you meet a condition of release.
-(For most people, this means reaching retirement age.)
+(For most people, this means retiring on or after your preservation age.)

 Myth 2: Your employer will invest super wisely

 While most people can nominate which super fund they’d like their Superannuation Guarantee (compulsory employer contributions) invested in, most don’t.
 Instead, they leave it up to their employer to choose not only their super fund but also often their underlying investment option.
-In this situation, your contributions will be invested in the ‘default’ super fund and the ‘default’ investment option nominated by your employer, who may know little about investing.
+In this situation, your contributions will be invested in employer’s MySuper fund and have their super invested in a single balanced investment option.

 Needless to say, this one-size-fits-all approach to retirement saving can be hit and miss.
 The investment option that’s likely to be most appropriate for your needs requires sizing up a number of factors, including your timeframe (how long before you’ll need the money?) and risk appetite (can you stomach periods of negative returns knowing markets will eventually recover or will this make you to lose sleep?).
 A ‘conservative’ default option is likely to better suit someone who is nearing retirement and needs to access their money soon rather than a 35-year-old with a longer investment timeframe.